SunilShankaramurthy/UI_Automation/Readme.md

 - [Report](#report)

 ## Description
-   This project contains BDD automation with TestNG-Cucumber framework written in Java selenium using Page Object Model.
-This is a ready to use framework built to achieve crossbrowser, parallel run and failed scenarios run.
-Users can add cucumber feature files and stepdefs directly.
+   This project is created just to demonstrate the BDD automation framework skills with TestNG-Cucumber framework written in Java selenium using Page Object Model.
+This framework can be used for achieving crossbrowser, parallel run and failed scenarios run.
+Users can add cucumber feature files and stepdefs and can start writing the test.
 ## Architecture
     This is a Maven project developed using Java Selenium and TestNG.
 - Maven take cares of dependency jars and plugins.